 Adriana G. Prat is an academically-trained scientist, with a PhD in Biophysics, turned abstract artist and curator on a quest to inspire action for the environmental crisis.

-After Adriana moved to the US, a more introspective lifestyle inspired her to embrace art-making.
-She studied the basics of drawing and painting mainly at adult education institutions, but she considers herself highly self-taught.
-After switching her full time focus to art, an art residency in amazing insular Iceland, further motivated her to find a new unique way to communicate her environmental concerns.
-Informed by her scientific experience, through her work and the work of other artists - via her curatorial activities (see i3Cartists.com), Adriana’s quest is to find a way to live a more sustainable life and to inspire change in others to halt climate change.
+As you speak with Adriana, you will learn that she has also been passionate about the environment since her childhood days in Argentina, when her father sparked her love and respect for nature, and a sense of the beauty and vastness of our planet and its vulnerabilities.
+These early insights influenced her curiosity that led to life choices, including her decision to become a scientist.
+After Adriana moved to the US, a more introspective lifestyle inspired her to become a fervent artist.
+An art residency in insular Iceland further motivated her to find a new unique way to communicate her environmental concerns.
+Informed by her scientific experience, through her work and the work of others via her curatorial activities (see i3Cartists.com), Adriana’s quest is to find a way to inspire change in others to halt climate change.

-You can also follow me in:
+You can also follow her in: